jherimum/crabmq/README.md

 # crabmq

-## A possibly unsuccessful attempt to rewrite rabbitmq in rust!
-Pray for me!
+## A message broke inspired by RabbitMQ